My Experiences Writing Online with Bubblews

 The Prodigal Son Returns

 I feel like the prodigal son after posting this hub following a 13 month hiatus from Hubpages.
-For about a year, I have not been an active hubber because I was busy chasing pennies on Bubblews.com.
+For about a year in 2014, I was not an active hubber because I was busy chasing pennies on Bubblews.com.
 This social media blogging site rewarded me with faster earnings for a while until things started turning sour there in October of 2014.

 This post relates my experiences writing and earning online with Bubblews.
 After detailing the nature of Bubblews, bubblers, and types of writing found on this site, I will sum up the advantages and disadvantages of writing on Bubblews.

 Bubblews.com was a blogging platform for any English language writer to create media-rich articles and express opinions on almost any conceivable subject.
 It was also a social media site where users met and interacted with like-minded people.
 Bubblews members were compensated for views of their posts by available generated advertising income and received a penny a piece for each like and comment other Bubblews members gave their posts.

 Bubbling members or bubblers were those persons who had joined and had formal accounts with Bubblews.
 I believe anyone over the age of 16 could join.
 You didn't have to pass a writing test or submit a sample of writing for review.
 Therefore, Bubblews attracted members and users from all over the world, and especially in countries where English was not used as a native language.
 Many of my followers or connections on Bubblews were from countries like the Philippines, India, Indonesia, and Kenya.
 They were mostly students, housewives, retired persons, and a few professional writers who were all trying to earn a part-time income.

 What Types of Articles or Bubbles Were Published?